darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 Importing a package
 -------------------

-To import a package, you must first find the id of the pakage to import.
+To import a package, you must first find the id of the package to import.
 This can be retrieved by one of the finding methods described in :ref:`synapse-finding-packages`.

 If the package receiver is a user or person, a security code will be required.
 This security code was